atc-project/atc-mitigation/README.md

 ### Motivation

-Mostly, we are just sick out of vendor's marketing materials, security systems which are not just not working, but making everything worse, magic quadrants and Information Security market in general.
-It is a business, and business is targeting money.
+Mostly, we are just tired of vendor's marketing materials, magic quadrants, security systems which are not just not working, but making everything worse.
+We have to admit — most of companies in Information Security area are targeting income only.

-We are targeting security.
+We are targeting security, as well as most of community projects.

 That's why we would like to show and proof that *some* security systems are highly overestimated, while importance of basics, (i.e. hardening, which is not just cheap, but **free**) is extremely underestimated.